You say rutabaga? Swede? We say turnip! Here's how to deal with this thick-skinned Irish favorite and the best way to cook it

 This first cut is the most difficult and riskiest of all, since the oval surface of the tuber makes it difficult to stabilize for cutting.
 Take extra care, to ensure your knife does not slip.

 Step 3: Turn each half onto its flat side, then cut it into 1/2-inch-thick semi-circles.
-Throw away the first and last piece which are covered in thicker skin.
+Throw away the first and last pieces which are covered in thicker skin.

 Step 4: Use a paring knife to remove the outer skin of each semi-circular piece.
 This method is much easier than trying to peel a rutabaga with a potato peeler – really a mission impossible.